 - a real fear of being rejected for your beliefs and actions.
 In the Fall of 2020, you sat with a friend who made it clear that he disagreed with your beliefs and much of your writing, renouncing most of what you stood for.
 Being disparaged like that was hard to take.
 To be honest, your sabbatical was a bit of a reaction to this encounter.
 It also revealed (again!?!) your pride and egotistical need to be well-thought-of.
 Actually, you need more people to reject you and your writings that you might learn real humility and love.
 So I guess, keep writing and give some people an opportunity to help humble you, strange as that may sound.

 You need to be brutally honest whether people understand you or not.
 Your writings might seem foolish and even wrong to others.
-You need to ignore the naysayers, uphold the faithful readers, and most of all, simply do what you believe God is directing you to do.
-I know this is difficult for you since some of the naysayers are your friends and many readers are unknown to you.
-Plus, you’re often uncertain what God wants you to do with this blog.
-Ugh!
+You need to ignore the naysayers, uphold the faithful readers, and most of all, sincerely do what you believe God is directing you to do.
+I know this is difficult for you since some of the naysayers are your friends and many readers simply don’t know you.
+Stop trying to please people and begin writing authentically.

-Of course, you’re overthinking things.
-But, overthinking is what you do best…and also despise most.
+Of course, you’re overthinking all this.
+But, overthinking is what you do best…and also despise greatly.